Ah-am/all-my-projects/README.md

 # 🚀 My Project Portfolio

+Hi, I'm Pandit Aman.

-Hi, I'm [Your Name] 👋 — welcome to my portfolio repo!
+👋 Hey there — welcome to my **Portfolio Repository**!
-Here you'll find a collection of projects I've worked on, ranging from web apps to data science experiments.
+Here you’ll find collection of my projects 🚀 — from **web applications** to **data science experiments**, each built to explore, learn, and solve real-world problems.

 ---